Automating Jenkins install and configuration with Docker and Terraform

 This part is about automating the manual provisioning using infrastructure as a code approach.

-By the end of this tutorial you will have the automation scripts which will containerise and install Jenkins CI on virtual machine of your choice.
+By the end of this tutorial you will have the automation scripts which will containerize and install Jenkins CI on virtual machine of your choice.

 With auto-installed plugins, automatically skipped Jenkins setup wizard and pre created administrator user.